-Explanatory notes to resolutions
+Explanatory Notes to resolutions

-The Explanatory Notes that follow form part of the Notice of this AGM and provide important information regarding the items of business to be considered at the AGM.
+The Explanatory Notes that follow form part of this Notice of AGM and provide important information regarding the items of business to be considered at the AGM.

 Resolutions 1 to 15 (inclusive) are proposed as ordinary resolutions.
 This means that for each of these resolutions to be passed, more than half of the votes cast must be in favour of the resolution.
-Resolutions 16 to 19 (inclusive) are proposed as special resolutions.
+Resolutions 16 to 20 (inclusive) are proposed as special resolutions.
 This means that for each of these resolutions to be passed, at least three-quarters of the votes cast must be in favour of the resolution.